 5. How can I get an estimate for a specific procedure?

-If you need an estimate for a specific procedure or operation, please contact the Director of Business Services or her designee.
 Such estimate will be an average charge for the procedure without complications.
 A physician or physicians make the determination regarding specific care needed based on considerations using the patient’s diagnosis, general health condition and many other factors.
 For example, one individual may require only a one-day hospital stay for a particular procedure, while another may require a two-day stay for the same procedure due to underlying medical condition.

 Rather, the patient with health insurance will only pay the specified deductible, copay and coinsurance amounts established by their health plan.
 A patient without health insurance or sufficient financial resources may be eligible for significant discounts from charges.
-Please contact the Director of Business Services or her designee.